Pre-Kindergarten Information

 Does your child qualify for Pre-K in GISD?

-Our Pre-K(4) program is eligibility-based in GISD.
-Children living in GISD attendance zones who will be four-years-old on or before September 1 and meet one of the entrance criteria below are eligible to attend pre-kindergarten at no cost.
+Eligible students living in GISD attendance zones who will be four-years-old on or before September 1 and meet one of the entrance criteria below are eligible to attend pre-kindergarten at no cost.

 Eligibility-based Pre-K